 MICHAEL A. WOLFF, Judge.

-The widow and children of Thomas Kilmer brought this wrongful death action against Hui Chan Mun, the driver whose car collided with Kilmer's on the wrong side of a divided highway, and against Stefanina's, the restaurant that served beer to Hui Chan Mun after he allegedly was obviously intoxicated.
-The Kilmers' "dram shop" claim against the restaurant is based on section 537.053.3[1], which authorizes a cause of action against a liquor licensee where the sale of alcoholic beverages to an obviously intoxicated person is the proximate cause of injury or death. *546 However, section 537.053.3 only authorizes a claim where the liquor licensee has been convicted or has received a suspended imposition of sentence for violating section 311.310 by providing liquor to an intoxicated person.
-Because the prosecuting attorney declined to charge Stefanina's, the trial court granted the restaurant's motion for summary judgment.
-The judge designated the summary judgment in favor of Stefanina's as final for purposes of appeal.
+The widow and children of Thomas Kilmer brought this wrongful death action against Hui Chan Mun, the driver whose car collided with Kilmer‘s on the wrong side of a divided highway, and against Stefanina‘s, the restaurant that served beer to Hui Chan Mun after he allegedly was obviously intoxicated.
+The Kilmers’ “dram shop” claim against the restaurant is based on

-The Kilmers appealed to this Court challenging the constitutionality of the statutory restriction that requires a conviction in order to maintain a claim under section 537.073.3.
-We have jurisdiction.
-MO.
-CONST. art.
-V, sec.
-3.
+The Kilmers appealed to this Court challenging the constitutionality of the statutory restriction that requires a conviction in order to maintain a claim under

-The Kilmers allege that Hui Chan Mun had pitchers of beer at Stefanina's Pizzeria and Restaurant, an establishment licensed to sell intoxicating liquor, between approximately 10:00 p.m. and midnight on February 26, 1998.
-Hui Chan Mun then allegedly drove his car on the wrong side of the divided U.S. Highway 40.
+The Kilmers allege that Hui Chan Mun had pitchers of beer at Stefanina‘s Pizzeria and Restaurant, an establishment licensed to sell intoxicating liquor, between approximately 10:00 p.m. and midnight on February 26, 1998.
+Hui Chan Mun then allegedly3 drove his car on the wrong side of the divided U.S. Highway 40.
 He collided with a car driven by Thomas Kilmer, who died at the scene of the accident.

 Hui Chan Mun was subsequently convicted of involuntary manslaughter.
-Evidence at Hui Chan Mun's criminal trial was that his blood alcohol content at the hospital two hours after the collision was.13% per weight by volume.
+Evidence at Hui Chan Mun‘s criminal trial was that his blood alcohol content at the hospital two hours after the collision was .13% per weight by volume.
 The Kilmers filed an affidavit of Dr. Mary Case, the pathologist who testified at the criminal trial.
-Dr. Case opined that Hui Chan Mun's blood alcohol content would have been .136%-.142% prior to being served his last drink before the collision and.112%-.118% prior to being served his second-last drink prior to the collision.
-At these levels, Hui Chan Mun would have exhibited outward signs of intoxication including diminished judgment, decreased inhibitions, impaired perception, memory and comprehension.
+Dr. Case opined that Hui Chan Mun‘s blood alcohol content would have been .136%-.142% prior to being served his last drink before the collision and .112%-.118% prior to being served his second-last drink prior to the collision.
+At these levels, Hui Chan Mun would have exhibited outward signs of intoxication including, diminished judgment, decreased inhibitions, impaired perception, memory and comprehension.

-The Kilmers' wrongful death lawsuit includes a claim against Stefanina's alleging that Kilmer's death was the result of Stefanina's serving alcohol to a patron who was obviously intoxicated.
-The trial court granted Stefanina's Motion for Summary Judgment because section 537.053 bars civil dram shop actions absent a conviction pursuant to section 311.310.
+The Kilmers’ wrongful death lawsuit includes a claim against Stefanina‘s alleging that Kilmer‘s death was the result of Stefanina‘s serving alcohol to a patron who was obviously intoxicated.
+The trial court granted Stefanina‘s Motion for Summary Judgment because

 The Origin of the “Open Courts” Provision